-The Compensation Committee periodically engages the services of an independent consulting firm, previously Hay Group ("Hay") and, from 2017, Mercer (Canada) Ltd. ("Mercer"), to provide advice and counsel on executive compensation matters, such as base salary, incentive and bonus programs, all as described further below.
-Hay and Mercer are independent resources for advice to the Compensation Committee and have assisted the Compensation Committee in reviewing compensation trends including market competitive information, designing compensation programs, and assisting the Compensation Committee in assessing the compensation of the CEO.
+The Compensation Committee periodically engages the services of an independent consulting firm, previously Korn Ferry (formerly Hay Group) ("Korn Ferry") and, from 2017, Mercer (Canada) Ltd. ("Mercer"), to provide advice and counsel on executive compensation matters, such as base salary, incentive and bonus programs, all as described further below.
+Korn Ferry and Mercer are independent resources for advice to the Compensation Committee and have assisted the Compensation Committee in reviewing compensation trends including market competitive information, designing compensation programs, and assisting the Compensation Committee in assessing the compensation of the CEO.